in4lio/yupp/doc/python.md

 the C language.
 The basic idea behind **yupp** is programming of a source code transformation in the functional style.

-If a given task fits well into the metaprogramming paradigm, **yupp** able to replace the C preprocessor, offering us more options, or even can act as a viable alternative to the C++ templates.
-As well, **yupp** can be used with Python, since [PEP 263](https://www.python.org/dev/peps/pep-0263/) shows us the way to modify any source file before calling Python’s internal parser.
+If a given task fits in well with the metaprogramming paradigm, **yupp** not only able to replace the C preprocessor, offering us more options, but also can serve as a fully viable alternative to the C++ templates.
+As well, **yupp** can be used with Python, since
+[PEP 263](https://www.python.org/dev/peps/pep-0263/) shows us the way to modify any source file before calling Python’s internal parser.

 You have to install [yupp package](https://pypi.python.org/pypi/yupp/) to use the macro processor with Python: